2½-ton 6×6 truck: Van trucks

 The CCKW, M35, and M135 had a 12 ft van model on a long wheelbase.
 These could be equipped for many different roles.
-The M35 also had a 17 ft model with slide out sections on both sides.
+The M35 also had a 17 ft model with slide-out sections on both sides.
 Van bodies were used for medical, communication, machine, repair, and other shops.
 They could have different sizes, window arrangements, and other special equipment.
 "Expansible" vans are used for communication equipment.

-Chassis-cabs
+Chassis cabs

-The GMC CCKW and M35 series had chassis-cabs in different wheelbases for specialty bodies.
-Maintenance, engineer, water purification, pole-setting, air compressors, fire fighting, and other equipment were also mounted on chassis cabs.
+The GMC CCKW and M35 series had chassis cabs in different wheelbases for specialty bodies.
+Maintenance, engineer, water purification, pole-setting, air compressors, firefighting, and other equipment were also mounted on chassis cabs.